 When you check in for your surgery, you'll be asked to remove your clothes and put on a hospital gown.
 You'll be given either a spinal block, which numbs the lower half of your body, or a general anesthetic, which puts you into a sleep-like state.

 Your surgeon might also inject a numbing medicine around nerves or in and around the joint to help block pain after your surgery.

 During the procedure

-- Makes an incision over the front or side of your hip, through the layers of tissue
+- Makes an incision over the hip, through the layers of tissue

 - Removes diseased and damaged bone and cartilage, leaving healthy bone intact

-- Implants the prosthetic socket into your pelvic bone, to replace the damaged socket
+- Implants the replacement socket into the pelvic bone

 After the procedure